N3XT0R/N3XT0R/README.md

 ## About Me

-Senior Backend Developer with 15+ years of experience.
-Passionate about clean code, security, and leaving code better than I found it.
+Senior Backend Developer with 15+ years of experience — I don’t just write code, I live software.
+I think in systems, architecture, and responsibility: from clean abstractions to secure deployments.
+Passionate about clarity, modular design, and building things that last.

 I architect and rescue modular PHP systems—always striving for clarity, quality, and secure solutions.

 <p align="center">
 💡 <b>Personal Motto:</b><br>